oclif/oclif.github.io/docs/faqs.md

 ## What editor is best for oclif?

 Of course if you already have a go-to editor, you should use that.
-Jeff (lead developer of oclif) works inside of vim, but even he would say if you're not already set on an editor you should use [vscode](https://code.visualstudio.com).
+However, we typically recommend [vscode](https://code.visualstudio.com).

 Microsoft has done a great job with this editor and it works particularly well in TypeScript projects.
 You'll get nice type checking, linting, and autocomplete right out of the box.